NetApp/FSx-ONTAP-samples-scripts/EKS/PV-Migrate-with-Trident-Protect/README.md

 - If status is `Failed` the error message will give you a clue as to what went wrong.
 If you need more information, try using `kubectl describe` instead of `kubectl get` to get more information.

 ## Perform the migration
-To restore the backup to a storage class, you first need to create a restore configuration file named `trident-restore-diff-sc.yaml` with the following contents:
+To restore the backup to a different storage class, you first need to create a restore configuration file named `trident-restore-diff-sc.yaml` with the following contents:

 ```markdown
 apiVersion: protect.trident.netapp.io/v1